Legendgreat/setting-up-albw-ap/README.md

 ##### Dumping and decrypting a ROM

 There is a very in-depth guide [here](https://3ds.hacks.guide/dumping-titles-and-game-cartridges.html) that explains in detail how to dump a ROM and what you need, which I recommend you follow to the tee if you don't want to accidentally brick your 3DS.
 At the very bottom of the same guide [here](https://3ds.hacks.guide/dumping-titles-and-game-cartridges.html#encrypting-decrypting-a-cia-file), there is also a guide on how to decrypt ROMs.

-You have to follow these steps as well to be able to use it for Archipelago.
+When you dump your rom, make sure to have Godmode9 make an untrimmed version, and decrypt it as well.
+The next step will _not_ work with an encrypted, or trimmed version of the ROM.

 ### Creating a patch folder

-Assuming you now have decrypted North American version of ALBW in `.3ds` format, we can continue with creating a patch folder that you will need to randomize your game and connect to the Archipelago client.
+Assuming you now have decrypted, untrimmed and North American version of ALBW in `.3ds` format, we can continue with creating a patch folder that you will need to randomize your game and connect to the Archipelago client.

 To do so, you will need a `.apalbw` file.